World Flags Explained

 Symbolism

-White Field: Represents peace, purity, and the Islamic faith.
+White Field: This represents peace, purity, and the Islamic faith.
 White is traditionally associated with the Taliban movement and symbolizes the pure Islamic state they seek to establish.

 Shahada Text: The Islamic declaration of faith written in Arabic script: 'There is no god but Allah, and Muhammad is his messenger,' representing the fundamental belief of Islam and Islamic governance.